Hemesh-Unka/calculator-cricket/README.md

 3. Indicate players who are not out
 4. Improve .sample odds
 5. Fix layout issues
+6. Host a live version of the game
+7. Clean up code

 My goals whilst building this program are:
 1. <del>Get familiar with git</del>